 - Off-the-beach boats;

-- Couta Boats and Jubilees;
+- · Couta Boats and Jubilees;

 - Sail Training courses;

-- · Power boat activities and training; and
+- Power boat activities and training;

+- SUP and Swimming Activities; and

 - Discover Sailing activities (including Corporate Discover Sailing experiences and Out There Sailing).

+- Supporting Marine Search and Rescue with additional assets.

-Where a member of the club or the public asks us to rescue or recover a boat and it is not part of our organized activities and we are not manned to assist, we refer them to 000 or any of the of the services on the emergency contacts.
+Where a member of the club or the public asks us to rescue or recover a boat and it is not part of our organized activities and we are not manned to assist, we refer them to 000 or any of the services on the emergency contacts.